hobru/Single-Sign-On-with-Power-Platform-and-SAP/StepByStep.md

 ## Get Assertion from Entra-ID
 With the application that we have now registered, we can get an assertion (which we can later use in our authentication flow).

+> [!TIP]
-Note: In order to test this also from a REST Client, we need to *Add a platform* under Authentication of type Web with the redirect URL https://localhost:44326/signin-oidc
+> In order to test this also from a REST Client, we need to *Add a platform* under Authentication of type Web with the redirect URL https://localhost:44326/signin-oidc
 ![Authentication - Web - Redirect](images/sbs/Authentication-Redirect.jpg)

 This can be done manually, by calling this URL